hackerb9/lsix/README.md

 ## Installation

-Just put the `lsix` file in your path (e.g., /usr/local/bin) and run it.
+Just put the [`lsix`](/lsix) file in your path (e.g., /usr/local/bin) and run it.
 It's just a BASH shell script.

-The only prerequisite software is ImageMagicka.
+The only prerequisite software is ImageMagick.
 If you don't have it yet, your OS's package manager will make it easy to get.
 (E.g., `apt-get install imagemagick`).